 Public transportation and taxis are available in major cities like San Juan for those who prefer not to drive.
 However, service can be limited in more remote areas.
 For island hopping, consider taking a ferry or a short flight to nearby destinations such as Vieques and Culebra.

-Travel Tips Puerto Rico
+Travel Tips for Visiting Puerto Rico

 Puerto Rico is a diverse and fascinating destination with a unique blend of cultures, landscapes, and experiences.
 Keep these travel tips in mind to make the most of your visit: